cowhorse7/KidMath-jumpstart/README.md

 6/10 1.4hr struggle with supabase.
 Thinking it may be better to transition to Mongo instead, though I think Vercel is half of what makes this battle difficult...

 6/11.1 2hr create pop-up for end of game, fix/instantiate timer

+6/11.2 1.8hr researching other database options, refactoring supabase for magic link with email, my vercel dashboard access for my project is now broken so that's cool